 - Only hand wash and leave flat to dry.
-This is a little more time consuming but keeps woolens looking beautiful so it is worth it.
+This is a little more time-consuming than machine wash.
+But keeps it woolens looking beautiful, so it’s worth it.

-A super soft blend of 50% superwash merino and 50% nylon.
-Biggo the perfect choice for easy care garments and accessories.
-The bulky weight helps to crochet items quickly.
+Biggo is the perfect choice for easy-care garments and accessories.
+The bulky quality crochets items quickly.